 Lasker-Wallfisch was among the survivors who were invited to join Queen Elizabeth II in June 2015 in the group of the onetime concentration camp at Bergen-Belsen.
 The red sweater she had worn there decades earlier is exhibited at London's Imperial War Museum.
 In 2016, the Jewish Museum Berlin awarded her the Prize for Understanding and Tolerance.

-In her speech at the Bundestag marking the liberation of Auschwitz 73 years ago, Lasker-Wallfisch, warned of a current upswing in anti-Semitism in Germany.
-Yet her message is also one of optimism.
-"As long as one breathes, one hopes," Lasker-Wallfisch said.
+In her speech at the Bundestag marking the liberation of Auschwitz in 2018, Lasker-Wallfisch warned of a current upswing in anti-Semitism in Germany.
+Her message nevertheless remained one of optimism: "As long as one breathes, one hopes," Lasker-Wallfisch said.
 "I've spoken to thousands of students.
 If 10 of them behave properly, I'll be satisfied."

 One recurring theme in her lectures is an exhortation: "Talk to each other before you kill each other, go drink a cup of coffee together.
 Celebrate your differences!"